ucsb-cs156/w22/_lab/team02.md

 * A Java class that is annotated with `@Entity`; each instance of this class represents a single row in the database table
 * A Java class that is annotated with `@Repository`; each instance of this class represents a database table.

 There is more information in the issues on the Kanban board to guide you through the rest of the process.

+# More Hints

+We may add more hints about working with the team02 code as we discover what problems studnets run into.

+In the meantime, use the

+# A note about open source

+Note that this assignment is open source.

+The repos are public *on purpose*.
+* You are encouraged to consult with one another within and across teams where it helps your learning.
+* That does not mean that you can cheat by just copying code from another team.
+* You are *not* permitted to just look at another team's code, even though you "can".
+* It does mean that you should try to solve the problems as best you can, but you may consult with members of other teams as you work.
+In that context, you may look at other team's code.

+This isn't hard.
+You all *know* when you are are looking at other team's work to try to learn, versus when you are just looking at it as a shortcut to learning.

+I'm trusting you to do the right thing.
+This is practice for when, later on, you are all working on different assignments.